dmbarbour/awelon/AboutABC.md

 * base64url encoding of hashes in token text (32 bytes for 192 bits)
 * encryption: AES in CTR mode, simply using a zero nonce/IV
 * authenticate and filter ciphertexts using both secure hashes
-* compression candidates: LZSS, LZW-GC, or LZAP-GC; possibly with Huffman
+* compression candidates: LZSS or an LZW variant (plus Huffman?)

 I'll need to experiment empirically before making a decision on compression algorithms.
 LZSS has the advantage of a very short warmup time, and should work much better for small resources.
-The LZW variants have a long warmup time, but can better recognize old patterns that have proven useful.
+The streaming LZW variants (LZW-GC, LZAP-GC, etc.) have longer warmup times, but can better reuse old patterns that have proven useful.
 I expect Huffman encoding would augment LZW variants more than LZSS.

 *ASIDE:* A remaining vulnerability is confirmation attacks [1](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html)[2](http://en.wikipedia.org/wiki/Convergent_encryption).
 An attacker can gain low-entropy information - e.g. a bank account number - by exhaustively hashing candidates and confirming whether the resource is available.
 To resist this, a compiler should add entropy to potentially sensitive resources via annotation or embedded text.
 Distinguishing sensitive resources is left to higher level languages and conventions, e.g. in AO we define word `secret!foo` for every sensitive word `foo`.